 |Grade deflation is fierce, but the ethos of truly earning an “A” or “B” is rewarding if you can survive the stress and deal with occasional failure.|

 Extended Essay Questions: Choose One

-One natural axis to approach this essay with is policy or politics.
-There it is pretty easy to draw a contrast between issues that are politically contentious like abortion or free speech and issues that are highly impactful but less debated like malaria in Africa or the opioid crisis in the United States.
+One natural axis with which to approach this essay is policy or politics.
+It is pretty easy to draw a contrast between issues that are politically contentious, like abortion or free speech, and issues that are highly impactful but less debated, like malaria in Africa or the opioid crisis in the United States.
 If you go down this path, it’s important to note that questions like abortion and free speech are certainly important.

 This prompt is the first to really lend itself to a highly personal narrative, as you can use it as a vehicle to comment on the broader psychology or organizational patterns of the society around you while weaving in your personal experience.
 As an example, if you struggled with self-esteem and communicating with peers when you were younger, you might argue that your place in the world is driven by the combination of confidence, intellect, and the ability to communicate or connect with other people.